konomi-network/typescript-common/packages/decentralized-fs/README.md

     ipfs daemon
 ```

-then try with below example:
+Then try with below example:

 ```typescript
 import DecentralizedFileStorage from '@konomi-network/decentralized-fs';